Icelandic Coffee is the Best

-Coffee is still a favorite in Iceland and there are many good Icelandic coffee houses around the country so coffee enthusiasts who rent a car to drive around Iceland don´t have to fear being without their daily creamy latte or steaming espresso.
+Coffee is still a favorite in Iceland (in fact, we are the #3 consumer in the world, despite our small population) and there are many good Icelandic coffee houses around the country so coffee enthusiasts who rent a car to drive around Iceland don't have to fear being without their daily creamy latte or steaming espresso.
 Most of those coffee houses have certified baristas who can cater to your every coffee whim and offer alternatives such as non-dairy milk and different roasts.

 The most prominent Icelandic coffee chains are Kaffitár and Te og Kaffi.
-Both were founded around thirty years ago with the aim to present decent coffee to Icelanders who until then liked their coffee best boiled for hours on a stove.
-Those chains import coffee directly from coffee farmers, burn and roast the coffee here and then sell in multiple coffee houses in Reykjavik and Reykjanes.
+Both were founded around thirty years ago with the aim to present decent coffee to Icelanders who until then liked their coffee best boiled for hours on a stove (when they said "black coffee," they meant dark as the night and thick as tar).
+These two chains import coffee directly from coffee producers abroad, oast the coffee in Iceland, and then sell it in multiple coffee houses in Reykjavik and Reykjanes.

-Other coffee houses that we recommend you visit after picking up your rental car in Iceland.
-They all serve food, or at least sandwiches and pastry, and some sell alcoholic beverages as well, although we must remind you that drinking and driving do not match.
+We recommend you visit the following cafés as you make your way around Iceland in a Lava Rental Car.
+They all serve food, or at least sandwiches and pastries, and some sell alcoholic beverages as well, although we must remind you that you must not drink and drive!

 Bræðraborg, Aðalstræti 22, Ísafjordur